oFreed/FireBase-to-SupaBase-migration-util/storage/README.md

 **note**: the selected folder will be read as a subfolder of the current folder, i.e. `./downloads/`
 * `<bucket>`: name of bucket to upload to

+**note**: boolean value will enable skipping of failed files and logging it instead of dropping the process
+* `<skipFailed>`: boolean to enable error skipping

 **note**: if the bucket does not exist it will be created as a `non-public` bucket

 **note 2**: you will need to set permissions on this new bucket in the Supabase dashboard before users will have access to download any files in a newly-created bucket